vancivoly/Android-Push-Notification/README.md

 5. To enable Push notification for this particular project, click "APIs & auth" on the left pane.
 Enable "Google Cloud Message for Android".
 6. Click on "Credentials" in the left pane and Click "CREATE NEW KEY".
 7. Then select "Browser Key" and click "Create".
-8. Once created, the API key will be created and note it down since its required in Server side to push the notification.
+8. Once created, the API key(API_KEY) will be created and note it down since its required in Server side to push the notification.

 Inclusion of jar files